Note: last updated in June 2019.

 QUOTE: “It’s always nice when your research checks out with the view outside your window.” – Scott Duke Kominers, the Harvard Business School MBA Class of 1960 Associate Professor

-But students, universities, professors, and other researchers can use these tools as well to create dashboards to help interpret big data and research sets into easy-to-interpret visualizations.
+But students, universities, professors, and other researchers can use these tools as well to create dashboards and turn big data/research sets into easy-to-interpret visualizations.
 Those looking to implement a tool such as these should look at online review sites to compare the over 200 data visualization software products on the market.

-One final piece of advice.
-Don’t assume that the visualization IS the research.
-First things first—your paper needs a strong hook, good thesis and all required chapters included.
-Do your best, and make your impressive illustration the cherry on top of this delicious cake.
+Don’t assume that data visualization is research.
+Your paper still needs a strong hook, good thesis, and all the required chapters included.
+So make your impressive illustration a cherry on the top of this delicious cake.